 Flood Insurance secures you financially in an unfortunate event of water damage to your commercial property due to flooding.
 Floods can include flash floods, seasonal floods, inland and overland floods, inundations, etc.

-In India, Flood Insurance is included in a Fire and Allied Perils Insurance policy.
-Products like Standard Fire and Special Perils (SFSP), Bharat Laghu Udyam Suraksha (BLUS), and Bharat Sookshma Udyam Suraksha (BSUS) policies all have a special cover known as STFI (Storm, Tempest, Flood, Inundation).
+In India, Flood Insurance is included in a Fire Insurance policy.
+Products like Standard Fire and Special Perils (SFSP), Bharat Laghu Udyam Suraksha (BLUS), and Bharat Sookshma Udyam Suraksha (BSUS) all have a special cover known as STFI (Storm, Tempest, Flood, Inundation).

 STFI includes coverage for events like Storm, Cyclone, Typhoon, Tempest, Hurricane, Tornado, Flood and Inundation.
-Any of these perils can result in regional flooding causing unforeseen water damage to buildings, factories, machines, stocks, commercial vehicles, cargo, etc.
+Any of these perils can result in regional flooding causing unforeseen water damage to buildings, factories, machines, goods, commercial vehicles, electronics, and other important assets.

-Given the rise in frequency of natural disasters, it is absolutely critical for businesses, irrespective of their location or industry, to opt for some kind of insurance that will protect the against sudden and disastrous events of flooding.
+Given the rise in frequency of natural disasters, it is absolutely critical for businesses, irrespective of their location or industry, to opt for some kind of security that will protect them against sudden and disastrous events of flooding.
 And Flood Insurance, with its affordable pricing and comprehensive coverage, is the perfect tool to offer this kind of protection.